xiph/awcy/README.md

 Setting up repositories
 ===
 For the website to build codecs, you need local checkouts of every codec.
+While the `./setup.sh` script automatically adds AV1, you can add your own.
 For example:
 ```
 git clone https://aomedia.googlesource.com/aom av1
 ln -s av1 av1-rt